-DrillVibe provides real-time analysis of down hole torsional and axial vibrations without the wait of discontinuous mud pulse data.
-GEOLOG specialists interpret the continuous, high frequency data feed and highlight when changes to drilling parameters, such as RPM and Weight on Bit (WOB), need to be adjusted to minimize vibrations.
-These vibrations are responsible for pipe fatigue, bit wear and reduced rate of penetration (ROP) and therefore need to be closely monitored to prevent bottom hole assembly (BHA) failures and improve drilling performance.
+GEOLOG’s DrillVibe provides continuous real-time analysis of torsional vibrations at bit and along the drill-string without the need for downhole LWD.
+GEOLOG specialists use sophisticated software to monitor and interpret high frequency drilling data to highlight when changes to drilling parameters, such as RPM and Weight on Bit (WOB) need to be adjusted to minimize vibrations.
+These vibrations reduce drilling efficiency and, if left unchecked, can result in early failure of bit or BHA components, excessive pipe and connection fatigue, washouts or twist-off, and therefore need to be closely and constantly monitored to optimise drilling performance.

-The key in vibration analysis is having high frequency data available in real-time, without having to wait for mud pulse data.
-Without it one cannot take immediate action to prevent catastrophic failures downhole or improve drilling performance.
+The key in continuous vibration analysis is having high frequency surface drilling data available in real-time.
+Without this, or waiting on measured mud-pulse data from downhole, one cannot take the necessary immediate action required to improve drilling performance or prevent catastrophic failures downhole.

-The solution to these challenges lies in using utilizing surface sensors for RPM, Weight on Hook, Torque, and Stand Pipe Pressure for entire drill string monitoring.
-DrillVibe provides a continuous monitoring solution to mitigate risks and improve drilling performance in any drilling environment.
+The solution to these challenges lies in utilizing surface measurements of Torque, RPM, Hook-Load and Stand Pipe Pressure for vibration monitoring along the entire drill string.
+DrillVibe provides a continuous real-time solution to mitigate risks and improve drilling performance in any drilling environment.

-DrillVibe can be applied in both offshore and onshore environments regardless of underbalanced or overbalanced drilling conditions.
-This surface solution can be applied to horizontal and vertical wells as well as high pressure and temperature environments (HPHT) with no downhole tool risk.
+DrillVibe can be applied in any drilling environment, both offshore and onshore regardless of underbalanced or overbalanced conditions.
+As a surface solution requiring no additional hardware it can be applied to wells of any profile, as well as high pressure and temperature environments (HPHT) with no operational risk.

 DrillVibe service was utilized during a multi-well drilling campaign in North Africa.
 While drilling the first well severe stick-slip was identified and reported to company personnel.